 But guess what!
 When I went back to JKUAT after running away from my father, I felt dull and hopeless.
 I also became sick, probably because of abruptly discontinuing the medication I had been put through at Thika Nursing Home.
 So sick that one morning, I felt like I was dying after I tried several times to awaken myself from slumber.
 While still in that state of dullness, hopelessness and sickness, I happened to stay in a JKUAT classroom whose walls were full of graffiti.
 And in the graffiti was one message that touched me; the message said, "Cheer up!
 The worst is yet to come."

 Looking back, I now believe that graffiti message on the wall was God's way of trying to redeem me from depressing moods.
 And in the past few weeks whenever I have been in the doldrums, I have found myself remembering that message, "Cheer up!
 The worst is yet to come."

 The second instance in which God redeemed me from depressing moods was in 2010.
 As I wrote a couple of days ago in this blog, I used to feel deadly dull and guilty in the years 2009 and 2010 after I dropped out of JKUAT.
 One day in 2010 while ransacking my father's collection of books, I inadvertently found John Mason's Conquering an Enemy Called Average.
 And wow!
 What an inspiring read it turned out to be!
 The book rejuvenated my spirits and made me fully alive again.
 That was God trying to redeem me.

-By the way, a few months later after reading the inspiring book, I placed it on a matatu dashboard and forgot to pick it when I alighted.
+By the way, a few months later after reading that inspiring book, I placed it on a matatu dashboard and forgot to pick it when I alighted.
 Such a great loss, isn't it?
 In recent months, I have developed a burning desire to re-read that book, so I have purposed to purchase it next time I travel to Nairobi.